-Conversely assume that the Turing Machine does not accept.
+Conversely, assume that the Turing machine does not accept.
 Hence, it means that the existential player \Eve has no winning strategy in the acceptance game of the machine.
-Now consider a strategy of \Eve.
+Now, consider a strategy of \Eve.
 There are two possibilities. \begin{itemize} \item Either there is a strategy\footnote{In fact a set of indistinguishable strategies from \Eve's point of view, including the ones where \Adam claims she cheats.} of \Adam against which \Eve's strategy eventually cheats.
-Then consider the strategy of \Adam that plays the same except that he points the moment where she cheats: then \Eve must behave the same and therefore the play restarts.
+Then, consider the strategy of \Adam that plays the same except that he points the moment where she cheats: then, \Eve must behave the same and therefore the play restarts.
 Now, consider how she behaves in the restarted play and do the same reasoning.
-If we are always in the same situation, by iteratively playing a strategy pointing where she cheats in every simulation of the Turing Machine ensures that no final configuration is reached and therefore that she surely looses. \item Or, against any strategies of \Adam, \Eve's strategy never cheats (\ie describes a valid run).
-Hence \Eve's strategy can be seen as a strategy in the acceptance game of the machine and therefore one can consider the strategy of the universal player that beats it in the acceptance game and let \Adam mimics it in the simulation game (and he never claims that she cheats).
-Then this strategy leads an infinite play that corresponds to the description of an infinite run of the alternating Turing Machine that never visits a final configuration: hence it surely defeats \Eve's strategy \end{itemize}
+If we are always in the same situation, by iteratively playing a strategy pointing where she cheats in every simulation of the Turing machine ensures that no final configuration is reached and therefore that she surely looses. \item Or, against any strategy of \Adam, \Eve's strategy never cheats (\ie describes a valid run).
+Hence, \Eve's strategy can be seen as a strategy in the acceptance game of the machine and therefore, one can consider the strategy of the universal player that beats it in the acceptance game and let \Adam mimic it in the simulation game (and he never claims that she cheats).
+Then, this strategy leads to an infinite play that corresponds to the description of an infinite run of the alternating Turing machine that never visits a final configuration: hence, it surely defeats \Eve's strategy \end{itemize}

-Hence, for any strategy of \Eve in the above described game there is a strategy of \Adam that surely beats this strategy, which implies that there is no positively winning (hence almost-surely winning) strategy for \Eve.
-This concludes the proof. \end{proof}
+In conclusion, for any strategy of \Eve in the above described game there is a strategy of \Adam that surely beats this strategy, which implies that there is no positively winning (hence almost-surely winning) strategy for \Eve.
+This terminates the proof. \end{proof}